SoftFever/OrcaSlicer/README.markdown

 ## Why another one?
 Why Perl?

-The goal is to build something more maintainable and flexible than both Skeinforge and E3D.
+The purpose is to build something more maintainable and flexible than both Skeinforge and E3D.
 The code makes extensive use of object-oriented programming to achieve some level of abstraction instead of working with raw geometry and low-level data structures.
 This should help to maintain code, fix bugs and implement new and better algorithms in the future.
+I also aim at implementing better support for hollow objects, as Skeinforge isn't smart enough to generate internal support structures for horizontal facets.
 Of course, Perl's not that fast as C and usage of modules like Moose make everything quite memory-hungry, but I'm happy with it.
-My goal is a "rapid prototyping" architecture for a slicer.
+I want to build a "rapid prototyping" architecture for a slicer.

 Also, http://xkcd.com/224/